 The William P. Faust Public Library of Westland offers a variety of drop-in sessions and computer classes covering diverse computer topics and suited to different skill levels.
 Read the descriptions below to find out what classes would be useful to you.
 If you don't see a class that covers the topic you're looking for or if you can't find a class you want at a time that is convenient for you, you might want to check out our 1-on-1 Computer Training Sessions.

-Check out our events page or enquire at the reference desk to find out the days and times these classes are held.
-Sign up is required for all classes.
-Seating is limited.
-Classes can be taken more than once, but only two of the same class can be taken consecutively in order to ensure that we have space for new students.
+Check out our events calendar or inquire at the reference desk to find out the days and times these sessions are held.
+There is no registration required for drop-in sessions but registration up is required for all computer classes.

 This class is for people with no computer experience.
 Learn computer terminology, how to properly turn a computer on and off, navigating windows, finding programs and using the mouse.

 This class is for people with some computer experience.
 Learn the basics of using the Windows 7 operating system.

 This course is designed to be a very basic introduction to the Internet, and the software used to navigate the Internet.
 Students should leave this course with the ability to log onto the Internet, get to specific websites, and navigate inside and across websites.
 Prerequisite: Computer Basics or some previous computer experience.